GRPO is Secretly a Process Reward Model: Conclusion

 \section{Conclusion}

-In this paper, we demonstrated both theoretically and empirically that the standard GRPO algorithm induces a PRM that derives step-level rewards via Monte Carlo estimation.
-We then showed that this hidden PRM is faulty, and as a result is potentially detrimental to exploration and exploitation.
-To mitigate this flaw, we introduced a process-step-aware scaling factor to GRPO to derive the $\lambda$-GRPO objective.
-Models trained with $\lambda$-GRPO reach higher validation accuracy faster than with standard GRPO, and achieve improved performance on downstream reasoning tasks.
+In this paper, we demonstrated both theoretically and empirically that the standard GRPO algorithm is equivalent to a PRM-aware RL objective equipped with a PRM that derives step-level rewards via Monte Carlo estimation of expected outcome reward.
+We then showed that the advantage computation in this hidden PRM is vulnerable to imbalanced process step frequency and process rewards, and as a result is potentially detrimental to exploration and exploitation.

+To mitigate this flaw, we introduced $\lambda$-GRPO, which adds a process-step-aware scaling factor to the GRPO objective.
+Models fine-tuned with $\lambda$-GRPO improve over standard GRPO on downstream reasoning tasks, and reach peak performance in half the number of training steps.

-Our results indicate that it is possible to leverage the existing PRM structure inherent in the outcome-based GRPO algorithm, rather than employing costly, explicitly-defined PRMs.
+These results indicate that it is possible to leverage the existing PRM structure inherent in the standard GRPO algorithm, rather than employing costly, explicitly defined PRMs.
 The limitations of this work are discussed in Appendix \ref{app_limitations}.